thebeebs/devstarworkshop/instructions/deployment/manually.md

          java -jar target/XwingApp-1.0.jar

-  If successfull, your application should be running at *http://localhost:8080*
+  If successful, your application should be running at *http://localhost:8080*

- **To Zip the final deployable artefact, you should Zip the manifest.json file together with the target/XwingApp-1.0.jar file.
+ **To zip the final deployable artefact, you should zip the manifest.json file together with the target/XwingApp-1.0.jar file.
 Alternatively, you should find a zip file in the target folder that you can deploy directly**

    -----------------------------------------------------------------------------------------------------------------